-‘Westworld’ Season 2: Release Date, Unexpected Plot And Returning Cast
+‘Westworld’ Season 2: Release Date, Unexpected Plot, And Returning Cast

-Westworld brought a fresh take into the classic Wild West theme and fans are looking forward to Season 2 after 10 great episodes in it’s highly anticipated first season.
+Westworld brought a fresh take into the classic Wild West theme, and fans are looking forward to Season 2 after 10 great episodes in its highly-anticipated first season.
 While many fans expect the series to return this year, Season 2 of Westworld has a release date scheduled for 2018.

 The technologically advanced androids of Westworld makes it an expensive series to produce.
-Each episode cost about $8 to $10 million.
-It seems like the sci-fi western thriller was worth the investment as Westworld‘s first season is HBO’s most watched original series.
+Each episode costs about $8 to $10 million.
+It seems like the sci-fi western thriller was worth the investment as Westworld’s first season is HBO’s most-watched original series.
 It has also received great reviews from critics and fans alike.

-Back to Westworld Season 2 release date, HBO programming director Casey Bloys spoke to Entertainment Weekly about Westworld’s return:
+Back to Westworld Season 2 release date, HBO programming director Casey Bloys spoke to Entertainment Weekly about Westworld’s return.

 “My suspicion is sometime in 2018 because of how big the world is and what goes into shooting it.
 So I don’t have a date exactly — they’re going to have to map it out and write the scripts — but my guess is sometime in ’18.”